What Are The Best Colors for a Resume?

 When it comes to resumes, yes, looks do matter.
 It’s like curb appeal for the professional world!
 Picture those house-flipping shows on HGTV.
 There’s always someone sweeping through the fully renovated home at the end, fluffing pillows, hanging artwork and even throwing cookies in the oven to make the house feel inviting.

-You’ve done the bulk of the work for your resume: curating your experience, organizing everything, and tailoring it to the role you’re applying for.
+You’ve done the bulk of the work for your resume: curating your experience, organizing everything, and matching your resume to the job description of the role you’re applying for.
 Now color and design offer you a chance to finalize the look and give a stellar first impression, like those HGTV house stagers sealing the deal and landing the perfect buyer.

 Taking the time to learn about resume design sets you up to stand out.
 And strategic splashes of color on your resume do more than just make it look pretty.